elpatron68/SnowRunner-Tool/Readme.md

 ## Usage

-After the start, *SnowRunner-Tool* reads all backup files created by the game, by itself or by a third party backup script and lists them with their time stamps.
-Right click on a row to restore the selected backup.
+After the start, *SnowRunner-Tool* reads all backup files created by the game or by itself and lists them with their time stamps and further information as the amount of money and XP. *Right click* on a row to restore or delete the selected backup.
 Before restoring anything, another backup of the current game state will be made.

 ### Save game backup

 You can manually create a backup of the current game state by clicking on *Backup save game* in the *File* menu.

 **Backups can be created while the game is running**.
 If you have to master a risky maneuver, just switch to your *SnowRunner-Tool* and make a backup before you fail.
+Or just press function key `F2` while you play the game. *The `F2` backup function only works while the game is running*!

 ### PAK backup